-Jewel Limar Prestage was the first African-American woman to earn a PhD in Political Science at an American University.
+Jewel Limar Prestage was the first African-American woman to earn a PhD in political science at an American university.
 Prestage was born on August 12, 1931, in Hutton, Louisiana, to Brudis Leroy Limar Sr. and Sallie Bell Johnson Limar.
 At a young age, her family relocated to Alexandra, Louisiana.
-She attended Peabody High School where she graduated as valedictorian at the age of sixteen.
+At sixteen she graduated from Peabody High School, where she was the valedictorian.

-In the fall of 1948, Limar enrolled in Southern University and A&M College in Baton Rouge, Louisiana, where she studied political science and graduated summa cum laude in 1951 at the age of nineteen.
-While at Southern, she was a member of the Alpha Kappa Alpha Sorority, Inc. She also meant James Jordan Prestage whom she would later marry.
+In the fall of 1948, Limar enrolled in Southern University and A&M College in Baton Rouge, Louisiana, where she studied political science.
+She graduated summa cum laude in 1951 at the age of nineteen.
+While at Southern, she became a member of Alpha Kappa Alpha Sorority, Inc. She also met James Jordan Prestage, whom she would later marry.

-After completing her bachelor’s degree, Limar attended graduate school at the University of Iowa, earning her master’s degree in 1952 and her PhD in Political Science in 1954 at the age of twenty-two.
+After completing her bachelor’s degree, Limar attended graduate school at the University of Iowa, earning her master’s degree in 1952 and her PhD in political science in 1954 at the age of twenty-two.
 She was both the first African American woman to earn a doctorate in that field and one of the youngest holders of that degree in the nation.
-While in graduate school, Limar married James Jordan Prestage in 1953 upon his return from military service in Korea.
-The couple would later have five children.
+In 1953, while still in graduate school, Limar married James Jordan Prestage after he returned from military service in Korea.
+The couple later had five children.